-The TPA contractor and participant's case manager maintain records of all LOC evaluations and reevaluations.
+The Third-Party Assessor (TPA) contractor and participant's nurse case manager maintain records of all LOC evaluations and reevaluations.
 Records are maintained by the TPA Contractor for a period of ten (10) years.
 Records are maintained at the case management agency for a period of at least six (6) years (8.302.1 NMAC).